University of Ibadan Engineering Student Graduates with Second-Class Upper, Breaks Family Record

 • He opened up about how he emerged as the president of his department, Petroleum Engineering, while in school

-• His story triggered reactions on social media, as many people congratulated the law graduate on his academic feat
+• His story drew reactions on social media, as many people congratulated the law graduate on his academic feat

-A young Nigerian man, Miracle Okeke, signed out of the University of Ibadan (UI) in grand style.
+A young Nigerian man, Miracle Okeke, celebrated his graduation from the University of Ibadan (UI) in grand style.

-Celebrating his academic feat on social media, an excited Miracle shared that he bagged a second-class upper degree in petroleum engineering.
+An excited Miracle took to social media to announce that he bagged a second-class upper degree in Petroleum Engineering.

 Source: Twitter